| HOME |

 Prakash Makam, M.D., cardiologist and medical director of Cardiovascular Research for Community Healthcare System, serves as the principle investigator for many clinical research studies involving PAD.
 He also teaches and mentors other physicians in the latest techniques and treatments available for PAD, including live broadcasts of cases performed at Community Hospital.

 Exercise therapy has been proven to help some of the painful symptoms of PAD, as well as increase overall cardiovascular health.
 Our three to six-month PAD Rehabilitation program features three days per week of exercise as well as an extensive educational program related to PAD prevention and treatment.
-The program is offered through Cardiac Rehabilitation, based at the Community Hospital Fitness Pointe® in Munster.
+The program is offered through Phase 3 Cardiac Rehabilitation at Lake Business Center in Munster.
+Call (219) 934-2830 for more information.